 - A bachelors degree (2:1) in a relevant field

-In your application, you should use your personal statement to indicate your creative potential, either proposing specific creative projects you intend to pursue on the MA or reflecting on your existing creative work.
+In your application, you should use your personal statement to indicate your creative potential and reflect on your existing creative work.
 This can be up to 5,000 characters in length.
 In particular, your statement should address the following research questions:

 - What were/are the objectives of the piece, and why?
 What obstacles did you/might you encounter?
 How might these have been/be avoided?

 - To what tradition does this piece belong?
 To what critical conversations or bodies of practice does it contribute?
 What does it contribute to them?

 - What are its implications for future work?
 What does/might your work initiate in the field of Shakespeare studies more generally?

 All prospective students must also submit a sample of written work as part of the online application process.
 This must be provided when you make your application or within no more than two weeks of submitting your application to us.
 If this is not provided within the stated timeframe your application may be declined.
 This should be a sample of written work on Shakespeare of around 2,000 words.
 If you do not have an existing piece of writing to submit, please take a short passage of up to 60 lines from any Shakespeare play and write an essay of around 2,000 words which discusses the performance possibilities of this extract and how it contributes to the play as a whole.

 Your application must also be supported by two letters of recommendation, either from academics or equivalent authorities from creative industries as appropriate.